Esakia Duals of Regular Heyting Algebras: Regular Esakia Spaces

-Although the former corollary provides us with some information on $\dna$-varieties of Esakia space, the notion of regular Esakia spaces has so far received only an \textit{external} characterisation, as it was defined exactly in terms of its dual Heyting algebra.
-In this section we shall consider \textit{the problem of providing an internal characterisation of the class of regular Esakia spaces}.
+Given an Esakia space $\fE$, we also write $\mathfrak{E}_r$ for the Esakia space dual to $\langle (H_{\mathfrak{E}})_\neg \rangle$.
+The notion of regular Esakia spaces is thus defined in \textit{external} terms, by means of Esakia duality.
+In this section we consider the problem of providing an \textit{internal} characterisation of regular Esakia spaces.

 We give two partial answers to this question.
-Firstly, in \cref{morphism.characterisation}, we characterise regular Esakia spaces in terms of special p-morphisms, and we apply it to the finite case to obtain a more fine-grained description.
-Secondly, in \cref{quotient.characterisation}, we follow an alternative approach in term of quotient operations.
-This allows us to obtain a necessary condition for an Esakia space to be regular, and also a particularly nice description of finite regular posets.
+Firstly, in \cref{morphism.characterisation}, we give a characterisation of regular Esakia spaces in terms of special p-morphisms, and we apply it to the finite case to obtain a more fine-grained description.
+Secondly, in \cref{quotient.characterisation}, we follow an alternative approach in terms of suitable equivalence relations.
+This allows us to obtain a necessary condition for an Esakia space to be regular and also a description of finite regular posets.
+Finally, in \cref{results_regular_ipc}, we use duality methods to prove some additional results on varieties generated by regular Heyting algebras.